micropython/micropython/README.md

 The STM version
 ---------------

-The "stmhal" part requires an ARM compiler, arm-none-eabi-gcc, and associated bin-utils.
+The "stmhal" port requires an ARM compiler, arm-none-eabi-gcc, and associated bin-utils.
 For those using Arch Linux, you need arm-none-eabi-binutils and arm-none-eabi-gcc packages from the AUR.
 Otherwise, try here: https://launchpad.net/gcc-arm-embedded